 Students are considered academically deficient if, at the end of the year, they do not have a sufficient number of credits to advance to the next grade level.
 The theology credit is adjusted for transfer students from public schools.
 Required credit levels are as follows: 8 credits to be classified a sophomore, 16 credits to be classified a junior, and 23 credits to be classified a senior.
 Students deficient in credits are encouraged to make up the deficiency over the summer through correspondence courses or summer school.
 Students who fail required courses are REQUIRED to make up the required course before the first day of school the following academic year unless special permission is given by the principal.

 There is a clear expectation that all students will perform assignments and take tests with honor and integrity.
 Academic honesty is essential for true scholastic growth.
 Students are expected to do their own work and cite sources where appropriate.
 Academic dishonesty is a serious violation of our student conduct codes.
 These situations will be dealt with on an individual basis by the vice principal in consultation with the teacher and the principal.
 Depending on the severity and magnitude of the incident, the discipline may range from detention to expulsion.
 Students will be given an alternate opportunity to demonstrate their mastery of the material.
+The highest grade possible on the alternate assignment will be 69% for single credit classes and 59% for all dual credit college level classes.

 A student who is failing multiple classes may be put on an academic contract.
 A staffing may be held to determine the conditions of the contract.
 A staffing is a meeting of the student, parents, teachers, advisor, and counselor to devise a plan for academic improvement for the student.
 A staffing may be held more than one time per year for a student.
 Failure to meet the conditions of the contract may result in dismissal from school.